SerahJoyceRasquinha/ProjectCCC/README.md

 # ProjectCCC
-A personal Project To provide a platform for small businesses
+A personal Project To provide a platform for small businesses PROJECT IN PROGRESS